sanhaus/control-panel.en/help/subdomains-certificates/using/monitoring-ssl-certificates.md

 ---
-title: About SSL certificates
+title: Monitoring subdomains' SSL certificates
-description: Learn more about SSL certificates
+description: Learn how to monitor your subdomains' SSL certificates
 ---

-# About SSL certificates {#about-ssl-certificates}
+# Monitoring subdomains' SSL certificates {#monitoring-ssl-certificates}

 Adobe Campaign recommends that you secure the subdomains that host your landing pages, especially those that are gathering sensitive information of your customers.